 Respect for the independent web of all existence of which we are a part.

-UUCC is proud to have its own building, and after only twenty years as an established congregation the mortgage will be paid in full by the spring of 2017.
+UUCC is proud to have its own building, and after only twenty years as an established congregation, the mortgage was paid in full in the spring of 2017.
 This is a big accomplishment for a small church.
 In spite of the financial burden of a building with large mortgage payments, we have striven each year to fund improvements to make it run more efficiently, using fewer resources.

 Some examples include:

 - Swapping out incandescent bulbs for eco-friendly models